ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 Capital been made with jingoistic Leave rhetoric of "Let's make Britain Great again" and "Let's take back control".
 Joe Public is now parroting back these lines in full throated rebukes on the evening news - but, what do they actually mean?

-<p class="post__note"><em>Note:</em> I wrote this draft at the start of this week before the heinous murder on Jo Cox by a delusional psychopath shouting "Britain first".
+<p class="post__note"><em>Note:</em> I wrote this draft at the start of this week before the heinous murder of Jo Cox by a delusional psychopath shouting "Britain first".
 Now, re-reading the paragraph above in the light of Thursday, it's hard not be angry about the irresponsibility of cultivating a climate where someone thought it was entirely justified to carry out such an act.
-Alex Massie wrote a very eloquent response to the attack in the Spectator - "<a href="http://blogs.spectator.co.uk/2016/06/a-day-of-infamy/">Sometimes, rhetoric has consequences.</a>"</p>
+Alex Massie wrote a very eloquent response to the attack in The Spectator - "<a href="http://blogs.spectator.co.uk/2016/06/a-day-of-infamy/">Sometimes, rhetoric has consequences.</a>"</p>

 After 40 years of unfettered access to the world's largest trading bloc, Britain is currently sitting as the fifth largest economy in the world.
 Crime is down.
 Unemployment is down.
 Household income up.
 Healthy life expectancy has soared.
 Air quality has vastly improved.
 Access to green and public spaces such as forestry has hugely increased.